szatmary/PlotFS/README.md

 # PlotFS
 a fuse filesystem for efficiently storage of Chia plot files

 PlotFS is not a traditional filesystem.
 It is mounted read only for compatiability with farming/harvesting.

-Adding/removing plotis is achieved via the `plotfs` command line tool.
+Any other interaction such as ading/removing plotis is achieved via the `plotfs` command line tool.

-PlotFS writes Chia plot files directly and contiguously to a raw block devices or partations.
+PlotFS writes Chia plot files directly and contiguously to a raw block devices, partations, or files.
 Metadata, such as plot file locations and size are recorded in a separate "geomotroy" file stored on the OS drive.
 Plots can be split into "shards" and spread across mutipule disks to achieve maximum storage density.

 # WARNING